courselabs/kubernetes/labs/namespaces/solution.md

 kubectl get svc -n front-end
 ```

-> Browse to http://localhost:8040/pi?dp=40000 - the response will take a couple of seconds
+> Browse to (e.g.) http://localhost:8040/pi?dp=40000 - the response will take a couple of seconds

 Confirm the cache is being used: